ben1post/PhytoCariaco/README.md

 **"Reversible Regime Change: Climate-driven phytoplankton community shifts in the Cariaco Basin, Venezuela"**
 *Submitted to JGR Biogeosciences, 2025*

-Authored by Benjamin Post, Acevedo-Trejos, Chakraborty, Barton, and Merico.
+Authored by Post, Acevedo-Trejos, Chakraborty, Barton, and Merico.

-All code was written by Benjamin Post.
+All code was written by Post.

 ## Overview